Top 10 Covid-19 updates: Modi says India fighting ‘long war’ as cases rise to 4,067 with 109 deaths

 Prime Minister Narendra Modi on Monday praised the maturity of Indians for cooperating during the lockdown.
 In an address to his party workers on the outfit’s 40th foundation day, Modi said India took timely steps against the coronavirus since it understood the seriousness of the disease.

-In his address, Modi said the people of the country will fight and win the “long war” against coronavirus.
+Modi said the people of the country will fight and win the “long war” against coronavirus.
 “In this difficult time, there is an even greater responsibility upon BJP workers to serve the people.”

 British Prime Minister Boris Johnson’s office said on Sunday that he had been taken to hospital for tests, several days after Johnson announced he had tested positive for the coronavirus disease.
 Johnson was supposed to leave quarantine on April 3, but failed to do so as he continued to be detected positive for Covid-19.